gridcoin-community/Gridcoin-Tasks/whitepaper/gridcoin-whitepaper-draft.md

 #### Crunchers

-Crunchers are nodes with registered beacons.
+Crunchers are nodes with registered beacons (see [Beacons](#beacons)).
 They contribute computation power to whitelisted BOINC projects.

 #### Stakers

 Stakers are nodes actively securing the Gridcoin blockchain.
 They maintain an active balance in an attempt to be chosen as a block producer.
+A block producer is a node that adds a new block onto the blockchain.

-Stakers are additionally responsible for forming consensus on statistics published by Oracles along with executing the superblock algorithm that calculates and publishes each participant’s earned research rewards.
+Stakers are additionally responsible for forming consensus on statistics published by Oracles (see [Oracles](#oracles)) along with executing the superblock algorithm that calculates and publishes each participant’s earned research rewards.